ohaiwalt/ohaiwalt.github.io/content/about.md

 # About Me

 I'm Matthew Walter, a site reliability engineer working in NYC.
+Right now I'm at [Flatiron Health](https://flatiron.com) in an effort to improve cancer treatment.

-Right now I'm working on making government beautiful with [SeamlessDocs](http://www.seamlessdocs.com).
+Previously working on making government beautiful with [SeamlessDocs](http://www.seamlessdocs.com).

 Father, technologist, gamer.
 Lives on a sailboat, former Navy sailor.